 The week before the Rising, two informers, code-named “Granite” and “Chalk”, told DMP officers that a rebellion was planned for Sunday, but nothing in terms of reaction occurred (the identity of these two people has never been uncovered).
 When the news broke of Casement’s arrest and the capture of the Aud, Nathan and Birrell both assumed that any likelihood of a rebellion had passed.
-On the 23rd Wimborne pressed for a clampdown on nationalist groups, with Nathan suggesting for a raiding of their main buildings, such as Liberty Hall: the final decision was put off for the following day, when Birrell, then in London, would agree to the arrest of numerous nationalist leaders.
+On the 23rd Wimborne pressed for a clampdown on nationalist groups, with Nathan suggesting a raid of their main buildings, such as Liberty Hall: the final decision was put off for the following day, when Birrell, then in London, would agree to the arrest of numerous nationalist leaders.
 By then, of course, it was too late.

 On Monday morning, around 1’200 members of the Irish Volunteers, the Irish Citizen Army and Cumann na Mban assembled at various points across Dublin.
 The number was far less than had come out the previous day, due to combination of dissatisfaction and genuine confusion over differing orders, but more would join as the week went on.

 400 of them were at Liberty Hall, under the direct command of James Connolly.
-After 11 o’clock in the morning, they began moving to their assigned positions, with the Liberty Hall contingent – the Headquarters staff – moving out around 15 minutes before noon, down the quays before turning onto Sackville Street.
+Around 11 o’clock in the morning, they began moving to their assigned positions, with the Liberty Hall contingent – the Headquarters staff – moving out around 15 minutes before noon, down the quays before turning onto Sackville Street.
 The mood among those now going out to fight was mixed: some were fatalistic – Connolly apparently stated to a comrade that morning they were all going out “to be slaughtered” – some were almost naively optimistic, believing in the idea of a national rising with German support.
 Most of the British forces, be they the military, the police or the government, even then had little inkling of what was about to occur.
 And the public too must have believed the marching men, some not even in uniform, were engaged in what was long since a routine exercise of drills.

 Some units had already seized their positions when Connolly gave the order to change direction and charge the General Post Office, the building soon to become far more than just a pivotal node in Ireland’s communications network, but it is a good a point as any to declare the start of what we call the Easter Rising.
 A bloody week was in store: and the final outcome of the rebellion very much in doubt.